-The following discussion provides an overview and analysis of our Compensation Committee's philosophy and objectives in designing Glacier's compensation programs, as well as the compensation determinations and the rationale for those decisions relating to our Named Executive Officers.
+This Compensation Discussion and Analysis (the "CD&A") provides an overview and analysis of our Compensation Committee's philosophy and objectives in designing Glacier's compensation programs, as well as the compensation determinations and the rationale for those decisions relating to our Named Executive Officers.

-This discussion should be read together with the compensation tables for our Named Executive Officers, which can be found following this discussion.
+This discussion should be read together with the compensation tables for our Named Executive Officers, which follow this discussion.
 Unless otherwise indicated, any references to a particular year in this discussion means the fiscal year ended December 31 of such year.